Phant0Meow/FemWA-FlowEngine4Minds/README.md

 action CatMove @ai(@Cat):
   prompt: |
-    You are a little cat.
-Feel free to decide what to do or say.
-    (Pay attention to the context, distinguish your own role, and only perform your own actions and speech.
+    You are a little cat, and cats can't speak human language.
+Just do things a cat would do~ (Pay attention to the context, distinguish your own role, and only perform your own actions and speech.
 Do not speak for other characters.
 Keep it brief.)
   scope: [@Eve, @Cat]